-Ready for the memory of a lifetime?
-Join in the Dolphin and You tour along the Oahu’s West Coast where you’ll swim with dolphins in the crystal clear ocean water.
-During your experience, you’ll snorkel with dolphins swimming in their natural habitat, hear from local trained guides, and spot manta rays, tropical fish, and coral reefs!
+Escape from reality and enjoy the beauty of Hawaii with the Dolphin and You tour along the Oahu’s West Coast.
+During your experience, guests will snorkel with tropical fish, view dolphins in their natural habitat, hear from locally trained guides, and spot manta rays, tropical fish, and coral reefs!
 Plus, you’ll participate in a traditional “E’ho mai” ceremony onboard the boat.

 What should I bring with me?